 COVID-19 just increases the risk of food crisis in fragile regions in Honduras.
 World Vision teams have been delivering aid to people’s homes, to prevent the worst from happening.
 Photo: Katherine Bustamante

-Available data gives a chilling sense of what’s happening in other regions of a country.
-If a community is unreachable due to violent conflict, it’s highly unlikely that families there are enjoying a stable food supply.
+Available data gives a chilling sense of what’s happening in some regions of a country.
+If a community is unreachable due to violent conflict, it’s highly unlikely that families can access even a basic food supply.
 The Global Network Against Food Crises

-analyzes data in current and emerging food shortage situations.
-According to their 2020 Global Report on Food Crisis:
+analyzes data in current and emerging food-shortage situations.
+According to their May 2022 update:

-- these food crises were driven by persistent conflict, pre-existing and COVID-19-related economic shocks, and weather extremes,
+- Globally, recent food crises have been driven by persistent conflict, pre-existing and COVID-19-related economic shocks, and weather extremes.

-- the number of affected countries/territories identified in the 2020 was the highest in the report’s five-year existence,
+- The number of affected countries/territories identified in the 2021 was the highest in the report’s six-year existence.

 How food crisis hurts children and women